Sunroom is a leasing only brokerage that helps property managers and investors get properties leased.

 [00:28:53] Ben: Yeah.

 [00:28:53] Ben: Okay.

-[00:28:53] Ben: And the renter’s really happy too, because they don’t have to pay an application fee again, so they’re able to reuse their application.
+[00:28:53] Ben: And the renter is really happy too, because they don’t have to pay an application fee again, so they’re able to reuse their application.

 [00:29:00] Jason Hull: Nice.
-Now what if you have two property managers in the same market and you get an applicant for one, are they completely segregated from being able to apply it to the other, or if they’re in the Sunroom system,
+Now what if you have two property managers in the same market and you get an applicant for one, are they completely segregated from being able to apply to the other, or if they’re in the Sunroom system.

 [00:30:28] Ben: Got it.